What is a global employer?

 Improved compliance

-Expanding globally offers companies many new opportunities, but it can also create many new compliance headaches.
+Expanding globally offers companies many new opportunities—with half of all corporate growth in the decade up to 2019 having came from foreign markets—but it can also create many new compliance headaches.
 Global employers take on the responsibility of handling these compliance issues for the companies.
-With their expert local knowledge, global employers can help companies ensure that they’re complying with all relevant laws and regulations wherever they hire employees.
+With their expert local knowledge, global employers can help companies ensure that they're complying with all relevant laws and regulations, which are constantly adapting to changes in production, demographics, and other local factors.

 Faster onboarding